guild-testautomation/general-resources/css.md

 [See this page for a complete reference of elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).

+This of course isn't that very useful if you want to change more specific elements.
+To target specific elements there are a whole host of options available but at its most basic you are looking at two kinds:

+1. IDs
+2. Classes

+Then there is also a third kind that is a bit more complicated:

+- Attribute selectors

+In the rest of this guide we will just focus on the selectors as we are going to use them for testautomation and not css styling.

+## IDs & Classes

 IDs are supposed to be unique to one element and in css always start with #, in html you can also spot them rather easily